Interview – K. K. Downing

 Cryptic Rock – All good to hear.
 You obviously were a big part of Judas Priest as mentioned, but you have also worked with other artists.
 Different artists have different ways of creating.
 Is it different working with KK’s Priest than Judas Priest creatively?

 K.K.
 Downing – I think this project has been good.
 I wanted to do something in the way I wanted to do.
 It has been a long time, since the early ’70s, that I was able to do that.
 I knew all of the guys, and hopefully, I think they know and trust me.
-They know I am going to do things a certain way, to a certain standard, and they are happy to be apart of that.
+They know I am going to do things a certain way, to a certain standard, and they are happy to be a part of that.
 I am certainly glad they are a part of it.
-They are dedicated, loyal, and I know I can rely on them.
+They are dedicated, and loyal, and I know I can rely on them.
 They are great at what they do.

-We did some videos thrashing it out, and even though we didn’t talk about it, I know we all felt this was going to be great when we get out there to do it for real.
+We did some videos thrashing it out, and even though we didn’t talk about it, I know we all felt this was going to be great when we got out there to do it for real.
 We want to get out there.
 There is an energy to everything we do.
 The album itself, even the melodic parts, has an energy.
 That’s what it needed to be and it was great to be able to capture all the energy on this record.

 EX 1 Records